AdminAstha01/CQ/README.md

 Juleo Barakutama (CTO)

-Born in Pontianak, an avid gamer ever since he was at high school.
+Born in Jakarta, an avid gamer ever since he was at high school.
 Juleo decided to study on how to make video games out of his love towards the media.
 The time, he started developing his own game, he realized that the nostalgic element of a classic MMORPG is something that the market still interested in.
 Hence, his journey started to create an MMORPG engine that are versatile yet lightweight.